pedalion/treebanks/README.md

 # treebanks
 The following treebanks (all of which are bèta-versions) were developed by following the guidelines of the Perseus Dependency Treebanks.
 See also en.pedalion.org.
-(NB: For experimental reasons, some trees exhibit the part-of-speech designation 'b', equalling in most cases 'd').
+(NB: For experimental reasons, some trees exhibit the part-of-speech designation 'b', equalling in most cases 'd' or 'c').

 ##  Papyri texts
-**What?** The texts will be offered to the Sematia project.
+**What?** All papyri texts, which will be offered to the Sematia project, are annotated with Trismegistos-id's (both on the text level and on the word level).

-**Who?** Most texts were annotated by Alek Keersmaekers.
-A number of texts were annotated by Louis Verreth (based on a first automated parsing by Alek Keersmaekers), and singular contributions were made by KU Leuven undergraduate students of Greek in the academic years 2017-2018 and 2018-2019, partly based on a first automated parsing by Alek Keersmaekers.
-In alphabetical order: .
+**Who?** Alek Keersmaekers is the principle annotator of this corpus.
+A number of texts were annotated by Louis Verreth (based on a first automated parsing by Alek Keersmaekers).
+In addition, there are student contributions, partly based on a first automated parsing by Alek Keersmaekers, by Anna Bloemen; Mathieu Cuijpers; Niels De Ridder; Sanderijn Gijbels; Yoran Joosten; Yordi Lenaerts; Jonas Roose; Tibo Schuermans; Eva Uffing; Chiara Van der Hasselt; Lisa Vanhee; Jolien Volders; Anne-Sophie Vounckx (KU Leuven undergraduate students of Greek in the academic years 2017-2018 and 2018-2019).
 The entire annotation process is supervised by Alek Keersmaekers.
 More details can be found in the corresponding xml-file.

-**How much?** First release: ca. 7K tokens.
+**How much?** Currently ca. 12K tokens.

 **First release?** 2018

-**Updates?**  The annotations of the students of 2018-2019 will added in the course of January 2019.
+**Updates?**  February 2019: addition of student annotations.

 ## The Pedalion example sentences